French Strawberry Cake is mixed in one bowl with fresh summer strawberries. It bakes up with a tender custardy middle and crunchy sugary topping.

 - Add the eggs, one at a time and beat well after each addition.
 Beat in the vanilla.

 - In a medium bowl, whisk together the flour, baking powder and salt.
-Gradually add the flour mixture to butter mixture alternately with sour cream, beginning and ending with flour mixture, beating just until combined after each addition.
+Gradually add the flour mixture to the butter mixture alternately with sour cream, beginning and ending with flour mixture, beating just until combined after each addition.

 - Sprinkle the remaining 1/4 cup of sugar evenly over the top of the cake batter.